10 July 2024

 It has been said that the "sucker" should be pinched, but in doing so you are actually removing the fruiting stem and leaving an non producting leafy branch.

-The leafy branch, "non bearing "sucker" that is pointing down will never produce fruit.
+The leafy branch, "non bearing leaf" that is pointing down will never produce fruit.
 It should be removed to allow for the fruiting branch to have the energy to produce more fruit.

 When the leaflet in the crotch is a couple inches tall and the leafing branch is beginning to point downwards it is time to prune off the leafy branch leaving the center leaflet to become a fruiting branch.